acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] Write prompt_log flag to be able to LOG the "refined" prompts (and maybe all prompts?) to be able to assess prompt quality and potential improvments
 - [ ] Organice css better. break down index.css into smaller css classes

 - [ ] Make each character instance have an attribute imgbyte[] (whatever it is) battleScenario / battleGround.
 And when we get the character from the booster, we also generate its battle scenario, so each scenario and battle can feel unique.